 Hayden Butte – AKA “A” Mountain in Tempe

 Hayden Butte is located right in downtown Tempe, home to Arizona State University.
 Tempe has great museums like the ASU Art Museum.
-It’s also home to an impressive southwest culinary scene, with wonderful restaurants like House of Tricks and Ghost Ranch.
+It’s also home to an impressive southwest culinary scene, with wonderful restaurants like Ghost Ranch.
 You’ll find a happening bar scene at establishments like Culinary Dropout, which also serves delicious food.
 It’s only a half a mile hike to the top of Hayden Butte, right in the heart of Tempe, near the light rail line.
 The summit offers a picturesque view of Tempe, Phoenix and the surrounding mountains.

 South Mountain Park and Preserve